How to Start a Nonprofit

 Keep.
 This.
 Short.
 20 words is ideal (check out inspirational examples).

-Marketing Plan.
+- Marketing Plan.
+Developing your nonprofit’s marketing plan is an essential step.
 How will you get the word out about your work?
 How will you communicate your message?
 What channels will you use?
 Will you have a website and social media?

 - It seems like a lot of elements to include, but keep your business plan as succinct and direct.
 No jargon.
 Short, sweet, and to the point!